 The list really is huge; check out the full breakdown here; it will blow your mind.

 Disney owns a lot of your favourite film franchises.

-My favourite Star Wars was an acquisition fans potentially would destroy the brand, but they’ve produced incredible films and have added to the legendary film franchise.
+My favourite is Star Wars.
+It was an acquisition Star Wars fans potentially thought would destroy the brand, but they’ve produced incredible films and have added to the legendary film franchise.

 Here are the franchises Disney owns:

 - The Marvel Cinematic Universe